pedrofolim/devbox/howtos/howto.ruby_xcode422_macports.md

-# Getting Ruby using MacPorts
+# Getting Ruby using MacPorts with XCode 4.2.2

-These were instructions I researched in utilizing MacPorts to install and manage Ruby Versions.
+These were instructions I researched in utilizing [MacPorts](https://www.macports.org/)  to install and manage Ruby Versions.
 These Instructions are valid as of September 5th, 2013.
 This article highlights a lot of issues that can arise with open source on OS X (especially new releases).

 For simple needs, such as a system-wide availability of Ruby on a general server, MacPorts may be all that is needed.